lucasswolff/taxi-data-hub/README.md

 In order to reduce the cloud cost of running all development in snowflake, the development was using a local instance of duckdb.
 The downside is that the sintax from duckdb in some cases is different from snowflake, throwing unexpected errors in Production.
 Gladly dbt can be very helpful in these cases, since it allows to easily and modularly change your code if working in prod or dev.

+## Dashboard
+To showcase the results, a simple dashboard was creating using streamlit within snowflake.

 ## Conclusion
 **1)** Overall tech stack feedback